Some Notes from Jon and Paul

 Before pelican, scan ahead for spaces at 3; if none, turn left into Kingsbury Rd (6), with single yellows both sides.
 Walk back, using pelican, and up Ancasta Rd, where you can see the pub sign on its gable.

 While availability will vary, week to week, once you've found a zone that has spaces, you could ignore this circling round on subsequent visits, and head straight for it.
-Parking-spaces are reputedly rarer while students are resident.

 Subject to demand, we may fix for a marshall to meet those who park in BV Car Park and / or Kingsbury Rd.
 At closedown, it takes very little time to reset the room, so the night's organizer can ensure (personally, or by engaging someone else present) that no-one has to return to their car alone after dark.
+Feel free to ask, if that's an issue for you.

 Other things of interest